alb2k/fuel-filling-service/docs/Heroku.md

 # Heroku deployment
-The goal was to deploy a demo online, so that you don't have to run the code locally and also have a showcase available.
+The goal here was to deploy a demo online, so that you don't have to run the code locally and also have a showcase available.

 I used [Heroku](https://www.heroku.com/home) once before with GitHub so I choose that as my cloud platform again.